 The Annual Governance Statement provides details of progress against the current year and provides the new financial year action plan.
-This will be considered by the Authority on 23 July and will be available via the link below:
+This was considered by the Authority on 23 July and is available via the link below:

-Broads Authority - 23 July 2021 (broads-authority.gov.uk)

-In 2018 the Government commissioned a review of National Parks and Areas of Outstanding Natural Beauty (AONBs) looking at coverage of designations, how designated areas deliver their responsibilities, how designated areas are financed, and whether there is scope for expansion.
+Annual Governance Statement 2020-21 and Action Plan 2021-22 ba23-07-21 (broadsauthority.gov.uk) In 2018 the Government commissioned a review of National Parks and Areas of Outstanding Natural Beauty (AONBs) looking at coverage of designations, how designated areas deliver their responsibilities, how designated areas are financed, and whether there is scope for expansion.
 The review team, led by Julian Glover, visited the Broads in November 2018.
 The team's report "Landscapes Review" was published in September 2019.
 The Government response is expected this year.
 The Authority received a paper at its January 2020 committee identifying some short-term priorities.
 A link to the committee report can be found below that also contains a link to the final report.